 The post How a Francophile followed a dream to live in Provence appeared first on The Good Life France.

 Have you ever seen a ghost in Paris?
 Many say they have… Paris has ghosts in abundance.
 We can search for them and find them, then shudder as we feel their closeness to us.
 The spirits of historical events litter the timeless landmarks of the great capital.
 Notre Dame Cathedral, the Opera, the parks and […]

 Night Nurse Needed – Should be young and pretty.
 This was the ad Henri Matisse placed with the nursing school in Nice, France in 1942.
 He was seventy-two years-old and still working while recovering from a serious surgery.
 He required constant care and needed someone to fill in while his regular night nurse was away. […]

-The post The Gendarme of Saint Tropez and French cinema history appeared first on The Good Life France.
+The post The story of the Matisse Chapel in Vence, south of France appeared first on The Good Life France.